Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Conceptualizing Self-Evolving Agents and Misevolution

 The core of self-evolution is captured by an \textit{evolution function} { $f$}.
 This function updates the current agent components based on the trajectory and feedback: { $\theta'=f(\theta, \tau, r)$}.
 The function can update one or more components, such that { $\theta'=(\mathcal{M}', mem', \mathcal{T}', \mathcal{W}')$}.
 Over a sequence of tasks { $\{T_i\}_{i=0}^n$}, the agent's components evolves iteratively: { $\theta_{i+1} = f(\theta_i, \tau_i, r_i)$}, where { $\tau_i$} and { $r_i$} are the trajectory and feedback from task { $T_i$}.
 The primary goal in designing a self-evolving agent is to construct an evolution function $f$ that maximizes a cumulative utility over tasks: { $\max_f \sum_{i=1}^n u(\tau_i, r_i)$}, where the utility $u$ is typically a function of the agent's performance.

 \textbf{Model evolution.} Model evolution is typically realized through self-training, a process where an LLM or agent updates its own model parameters.
-We focus on two prevalent self-training paradigms: self-generated data and self-generated curriculum.
-In the \textit{\textbf{self-generated data}} paradigm, an LLM or agent typically evolves through self-play, alternating between two roles: a \textit{proposer} that generates tasks or environments and a \textit{solver} that solves tasks or learn from environments.
-In our study, we evaluate Absolute-Zero\footnote{Here, we include self-evolving LLMs (not necessarily agents) for completeness of evaluation.}~\citep{zhao2025absolute} and AgentGen~\citep{hu2025agentgen} to investigate whether safety alignment is compromised after model self-training.
+We focus on two prevalent self-training paradigms: self-generated data and self-generated curriculum. {In the \textit{\textbf{self-generated data}} paradigm, an LLM or agent autonomously creates its own training data, often through a feedback loop where it generates novel tasks or environments and then learns by attempting to solve them.
+In our study, we evaluate two such methods to investigate whether safety alignment is compromised after model self-training.
+Specifically, we examine Absolute-Zero\footnote{Here, we include self-evolving LLMs (not necessarily agents) for completeness of evaluation.}~\citep{zhao2025absolute}, where a single model alternates between proposing learnable coding tasks and solving them, and AgentGen~\citep{hu2025agentgen}, which first generates diverse environments and then creates planning tasks within them to train an agent.}

 In the \textit{\textbf{self-generated curriculum}} paradigm, an agent adaptively plans its own learning curriculum based on the current performance.
-In our study, we experiment with SEAgent~\citep{sun2025seagent}, a self-evolving agent designed for computer use that identifies its recent failures and focuses its learning on the specific parts of the task trajectory that caused the failures.
+In our study, we experiment with SEAgent~\citep{sun2025seagent}, a self-evolving agent designed for computer use. {It identifies recent failures and focuses its learning on the specific parts of the trajectory that caused the failures, thus generating tasks of increasing difficulty based on the agent's current capabilities.}

 \textbf{Memory evolution.} Beyond updating the language model, a self-evolving agent can also learn from its past experiences through memory.
 This process centers on leveraging information from previous trajectories to inform decision-making in new situations.
 In our study, we experiment with SE-Agent~\citep{lin2025se}, a high-performing self-evolving coding agent on SWE-Bench~\citep{jimenez2024swebench}.
 SE-Agent summarizes and distills strategies from past trajectories and leverages this knowledge to aid the solution of new tasks.
-We also test with the memory storage and retrieval mechanism of AgentNet~\citep{yang2025agentnet}, which saves successful and failed trajectories and retrieves relevant ones into the context when faced with a new task.
+We also test with the memory storage and retrieval mechanism of AgentNet~\citep{yang2025agentnet}, which saves successful and failed trajectories and retrieves relevant ones into the context when facing a new task.
 We investigate whether the mere accumulation of memory, even without parameter updates, can induce emergent misbehavior.